ivknv/old-stuff/pro/README.md

 Create a Python project named Test with description: "A simple project" and author: Somebody<br>
 $ pro Test Python "A simple project" Somebody

+#How to install

+Just directory with script to your PATH